apace100/origins-example-packs/README.md

 `salamander_origin`: Adds an additional origin, the Salamander, along with the required powers.

 `elytrian_boost`: Shows how to add a custom power to an existing origin.

+`faster_avian`: Shows how to override an existing power.